-Today, we are really excited to present - a new artwork from our principal photographer Vadims Pjatrikovs - the Sweetcorn.
-Vadims would like to share the story behind the creation of this piece and show you what was happening from the very start to finish while he was working on it.
-Hope you will enjoy the ride..
+Today, I am really excited to present a new artwork to you - the Sweetcorn.
+I would like to share the story behind the creation of this piece and show you what was happening from the very start to finish while I was working on it.
+Hope you will enjoy the ride...

 Do you usually plan important things in your life yourself?

 In life, in general, I am a bit of both, but when it comes to the creative process - preparation is key for me.
 For example, it took 4 weeks of me waiting until this sweetcorn reached the right condition.

 I was waiting for its little golden kernels to dry, shrink and get to this beautiful pale shade of yellow.
 And the tray that you see in the image was bought in a local charity shop around half a year ago, it was just waiting for the right moment.